Ajanta Caves – rock cut Buddhist temples

 Here starts a fall of Vaghora River with seven cascades (sat-kund).
-Cave chamber is not finished, made in the 5th century.
+The cave chamber is not finished, made in the 5th century.

-Ajanta Caves are included in the following lists:
+Ajanta Caves are included in the following lists and articles:

 Buddhism is one of the world religions and at the same time is a spiritual philosophy with diverse traditions, beliefs and practices.
 There exists rich tradition of architecture expressed in Buddhist temples and monasteries.